msvrtan/materials/talks/road-to-seniority-v2/tech-version.md

 ## Lumberjack story

 Some of you might be in a place where they think they dont have the time or energy to be better.
 Let me tell you a story of lumberjack that had no time to sharpen their axe.
-Can you imagine lumberjack that is so overwhelmed so pressured by others that they cant stop and sharped the axe.
+Can you imagine lumberjack that is so overwhelmed so pressured by others that they cant stop and sharp the axe.
 They have to use dull axe.
 And they are not aware of what they are doing.
 They are yelling "There is a whole forest in front of me, those people are waiting for products of my labour".
 Do you find it funny?

 ##